 One of the best (and most budget-friendly) ways to refresh your rental and make it feel more like home is by adding greenery, whether in the form of flowers or potted plants.
 Plants liven up your indoor space and make people feel more connected to nature – something that many apartment-dwellers want, as multifamily units tend to feel too “removed” from the outdoors.

-However, a common concern is that plants may not be appropriately cared for, especially if your renters don’t have green thumbs or are constantly in and out of the property, such as in vacation or short-term rentals.
+However, a common concern is that plants may not be appropriately cared for, especially if you are managing short-term rentals where tenants are constantly in and out of the property.
 If you want to spruce up your property with plants, we’ve compiled a few low-maintenance variations that work well for Florida rentals.
 These types of plants will survive even when they’re not watered daily and will thrive on their own.

 #1 Aloe Vera